dineshbali18/GDP-2/README.md

 Use React's state to track user input and dynamically update the saving goal's progress based on user-defined contributions. \
 You can visualize the progress using interactive charts (like a progress bar or a pie chart) integrated with libraries like Chart.js or ApexCharts. \
 Once the user submits the saving goal, the data can be stored in the backend for persistent tracking.

+**Enhanced Visual Analytics for Savings Goals**\
+**Progress Visualization:** Use interactive charts to track savings goal progress, with color-coded indicators for milestones and deadlines.\
+**Goal Comparison:** Enable users to compare multiple savings goals side-by-side, highlighting areas that need more attention or adjustments.\
+**Predictive Insights:** Integrate predictive analytics to forecast goal completion based on spending patterns, providing alerts and recommendations for staying on track.